dof-studio/Murmur/README.md

 If the input is a multitask .txt file: Multiple subtitle files will be generated according to the output paths specified in the .txt file.

+# 5. Unfixed bugs
+* B060040: Filepaths do NOT support non-ASCII characters

-# 5. About the author
+# 6. About the author
 Nathmath from DOF Studio, on Aug 22, 2024.

 Nathmath is/was a Master's student of NYU MSFE program.